tiagomota79/html-css-workshop/CSS/problem07/README.md

 ## Description

-index.html and style.css files have been provided.
-Modify the style.css so it matches the following:
+Modify the style.css file so that it recreates the following image
 ![goal](screenshot.png)

+It does not need to be pixel perfect

 ## Submission
 It will automatically be submitted the next time you push.

+## Reference

+You will need to use the display css property and set it to flex.
+Furthermore, you will need the following properties:

+    height
+    text-align
+    border-style
+    margin
+    padding